 Public access represents a significant use and purpose of this Forest Plan.
 As mentioned in the introduction, woodlands within the catchment of this Forest Plan provide multiple opportunities for many kinds of recreational activity for the significant communities and visitors.
 The role that these sites also play in addressing issues such as wellbeing and exercise for all cannot be overstated.
 Woodlands within this plan area represent an attractive and more robust alternative than the more sensitive habitats of open heathland and as such access to and within the wood needs to be supported and encouraged through sensitive management.
-LISS represent this option and will be employed around key thresholds and access points and routes and within the popular visitor facility of Moors Valley Country Park, which supports in excess of 1 million visits a year.

 At Cannon Hill, FE has been working with the Friends of Uddens and Cannon Hill for much of the duration of the former plan.
 The Friends, as a volunteer organisation, continue to deliver important conservation and amenity management within this block (north and south of the A31).
-Much of the Cannon Hill complex will be under LISS management and will support the ongoing work of the Friends group as well as delivering wider aesthetic management for the local and visiting community.
+As an example this group has undertaken much work over a number of years in removing significant areas of Himalayan balsam (Impatiens glandulifera) along the banks of the Udden's River.

 The Forestry Commission, as it was at the time, voluntarily dedicated the vast majority of its freehold estate under the Countryside Rights of Way Act of 2000 (CROW).
-See Map 6.
+See Map over.
 In terms of this Forest Plan, this represents 51% of the land.
 This act shifted a former de facto or permissive access (on foot) to a legal right (de jure).
 This has obvious implications for the operational management of such popular sites.
 49% of the land in this Forest Plan is leasehold with limited options to develop or encourage access other than by the Public Rights of Way network.